kitnil/awesome/README.md

 ## Shell

+- [bmks](https://github.com/Retinazer/bmks) - unix bookmark management that sucks less
+- [DAC](https://github.com/baibhavanand/DAC) - DAC - Domain Availability Checker is a tool written in bash to help people find available domains from the comfort of their terminal.
+People can choose to pass one domain or wordlist to scan the availability from.
+People can also choose to store the output (List of available domains) in a different text file.
 - [archbox](https://github.com/lemniskett/archbox) - Creates an Arch Linux chroot enviroment with some functionalities to integrate it with your existing Linux installation.
 - [kubectl-build](https://github.com/kvaps/kubectl-build) - Build dockerfiles directly in your Kubernetes cluster.
 - [git-paging](https://github.com/hutusi/git-paging) - Treat git log as a book, exec `git next` or `git prev` to checkout the next or the previous commit.